ergoplatform/ergo-wallet-app/LANDING.md

 ## What this wallet is
 ### Secure
 Your secrets are stored password-encrypted or authentication-protected.
-Every code change on the project is audited by an Ergo core team member.
+Every code change on the project is audited by at least one Ergo core team member.

 ### Open Source
 Check out the [GitHub project](https://github.com/MrStahlfelge/ergo-wallet-android).